Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Improves retention

-Organizations that take communication seriously often outperform peers — not because they avoid difficulty, but because they navigate it more effectively.
+Organizations that invest here often outperform peers not because they avoid challenge, but because they navigate it with clarity and trust.

 A Different Way to Think About Communication